qetsiankulu/ios102-project4-memorygame/README.md

 Submitted by: **Qetsia Nulu**

-**MemoryGame** is an app that allows uses to play a simple memory game where they havee to find all the matching cards displayed.
+**MemoryGame** is an app that allows uses to play a simple memory game where they have to flip the cards over and find all the matching cards.

-Time spent: **30+** hours spent in total
+Time spent: **35+** hours spent in total

 ## Required Features